 surgery, the surgeon removes your femoral head completely instead of just capping

 it with a metal covering.
-He or she also replaces the socket of the hip bone, just
+They also replace the socket of the hipbone.
+This is just

 Why might I need hip resurfacing?

 You might need hip resurfacing if you have significant damage to your hip joint.
 Different